© Ville de Bonneval

 A very accessible city

 Tours has always been a crossroads.
-It is situated at the centre of five motorways which form a star-shaped pattern, on a major European communication axis and boasts an international airport.
-It is surprisingly easy to reach at all times with a motorway exit two minutes from the city centre.
+It lies at the hub of five motorways, straddles a major European communication axis, boasts an international airport and is surprisingly easy to reach at all times with a motorway exit two minutes from the city centre.
 The city centre can be reached in an hour on the TGV high-speed train from Paris, which also links Tours to big French and European cities with many direct daily links.
-The appeal of Tours and its urban community will be strengthened in 2013 with a tramway that will be put into service which will become one of the landmarks of the urban landscape.
+Since September 2013, the appeal of Tours and its urban community has been strengthened with a tramway that has been put into service, which will become one of the landmarks of the urban landscape.